 Arts and Culture Indicators Project

-This [DATABASE NAME] and the procedures for constructing it were developed by the Urban Institute's Arts and Culture Indicators Project (ACIP), with support from the Rockefeller Foundation and Leveraging Investments in Creativity (LINC).
+These data files and the procedures for constructing them were developed by the Urban Institute's Arts and Culture Indicators Project (ACIP), with support from the Rockefeller Foundation and Leveraging Investments in Creativity (LINC).
 The data (aside from the NCCS data) are licensed under the Open Database License, which means you are free to share and adapt these datasets as long as you follow the following conditions:

 National Data Files